dcorre/gmadet/docs/usage.rst

 Executables
 ^^^^^^^^^^^

 All the scripts can be run with executable beginning with "gamdet-".
 Then you can provide the options through arguments from the command line, for instance type ``gmadet-astrometry -h`` to know the expected arguments for the executable performing astrometry calibration.
-Below the list of executables:
+Below the list of executables (use the ``-h`` options to see the expected arguments):

 * **gmadet-astrometry**: perform astrometry usig SCAMP.